engramic/engramic/README.md

 *Note: Plugin dependencies are downloaded on first run of the plugin and can be viewed in the plugin.toml file located in the root directory of the plugin.*

 Vector DB
-- ChomraDB
+- ChromaDB

 Database
 - SQLite

 LLM
-- Gemini (2.0)
+- Gemini (2.5 Flash and pro)

 Embedding
-- Google ext-embedding-004
+- Google gemini-embedding-001